bugravirgomercury/solassitude/TRIVIA.md

 PS: The commit messages and documents may have chaotic language, I'm not doing purple prose here, I just do my coding that way, think of live stream coding (but not in real-time and everything is in written language).
 This is a personal project after all, no need for 'politically correctness'.
 I may even cuss!
 If you're triggered by this, I'm not the right person for you.

+The *italic* entries are sources of inspiration for the game's ambience/mechanics/soundtrack, unrelated with the code.

 # Apr 4 2022
 - Trying to abstract the GL things, OpenGL can be major pain in the ass due to its state machine nature!
 - I may need to revise the GL abstractions design, redo the *gl_abstract* thing from scratch.